ulab-team/ulabsite/content/_index.md

       text: |
         <br>

-        The **Urban Analytics and Interventions Research Lab** brings the state of the art urban causal research since its founding in 2021.
+        **Urban Analytics and Interventions Research Lab** aims to apply urban analytics to longitudinal data generated from built environment interventions (e.g., open space, new metro, urban renewal).
+Using rigorous research designs such as natural experiments, we are interested in collecting practice-based evidence of the social and health impacts imposed by urban planning and design.
+With the scientific evidence and situated knowledge in local contexts, we aim to facilitate evidence-based policies and practices in place-making.

   - block: collection
     id: res
     content:
-      title: research directions
+      title: Research Areas
       subtitle: ''
       text: 'these are our major research directions'
       # Choose how many pages you would like to display (0 = all pages)